11 Car Insurance Hacks Guaranteed to Save You Money

 Paying your auto insurance policy in full at the beginning of your new policy period could make you eligible for a paid-in-full discount.
 Instead of making payments in monthly installments, you would pay a lump sum at the beginning of your policy term.
 Insurance companies may offer a discount of 5% to 10% for making the full payment up front.

-While paying in full can save you money, it may be difficult to afford this hack if you don’t have access to the amount of the lump sum.
+While paying in full can save you money, it may be difficult to afford this hack if you don’t have access to the lump sum.
 It might be easier to budget for monthly payments — even if you spend 5% to 10% more overall.

 Insuring a used car generally costs less than insuring a new one.
 Newer cars tend to have more technology, which makes them more expensive to repair.
 Also, lenders may require drivers who finance a new vehicle to purchase collision and comprehensive coverage.